shawna-p/mysterious-messenger/docs/miscellaneous.rst

 The tear screen also takes an image argument and width and height arguments to size it.

+`img`
+    A displayable, usually the file path to an image or the name of a defined image.
+This is the image that will be torn into horizontal slices for the tearing effect, rather than a screenshot of the current screen.

+`width`
+    An integer.
+The width, in pixels, of the provided image above.

+`height`
+    An integer.
+The height, in pixels, of the provided image above.

+If the ``img``, ``width``, and ``height`` arguments are given to ``show_tear_screen``, then instead of tearing the current screenshot into vertical slices, the provided image will be torn.
+It is displayed in the center of the screen.
+Otherwise, the rest of the arguments (``num_pieces``, etc) all apply identically to the provided image when tearing it.

 You can also briefly show an image on-screen before showing the tear screen in order to have that image "torn" as well.
 For this, you can use the special screen `display_img`::

     show screen display_img([ ['vn_party', 200, 400] ])